JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 Machine learning and differential equations are destined to come together due to their complementary ways of describing a nonlinear world.
-In the Julia ecosystem we have merged the differential equation and deep learning packages in such a way that new developments in the two domains can directly be used together.
+In the Julia ecosystem we have merged the differential equation and deep learning packages in such a way that new independent developments in the two domains can directly be used together.
 We are only beginning to understand the possibilities that have opened up with this software.
 We hope that future blog posts will detail some of the cool applications which mix the two disciplines, such as embedding our coming